pombo7676/w5-Visualization-project.Power.BI/README.md

 * **4. Relation in between timeschedule and the gender and place**.

-In the screenshot for the Dashboard shown below I used as filter Male customers to check their timeschedule habitudes
+In the screenshot for the Dashboard shown below I used as filter Male customers to check their timeschedule habits

 ![DB4](https://user-images.githubusercontent.com/114177420/203732183-d74200ee-c03f-4290-a719-6172a2e74173.JPG)